 An employee shall use compensatory time within the duty year in which it is earned.
-If an employee has any unused compensatory time remaining at the end of a fiscal year, the employee shall receive overtime pay.
+If an employee has any unused compensatory time remaining at the end of a fiscal year, the employee shall re- ceive overtime pay.
 Compensatory time may be used at either the employee's or the District's option.
-An employee may use compensatory time in accordance with the District's leave policies and if such use does not unduly disrupt the operations of the District.
+An employee may use compensatory time in ac- cordance with the District's leave policies and if such use does not unduly disrupt the operations of the District.
 [See DEC(LOCAL)] The District may require an employee to use compensatory time when in the best interest of the District.

-ANNUALIZED SALARY REQUIRED

-The District shall pay all salaried employees over 12 months, regardless of the number of months employed during the school year.
+DISASTER PAY The emergency closing of schools during a disaster for any cause shall be at the discretion of the Superintendent.
+During an emer- gency closing for which the workdays are not scheduled to be made up at a later date, all nonexempt employees shall continue to be paid for their regular duty schedule regardless of whether the employees are required to report to work.
+The Board shall, by resolution or other Board action, set the parameters for pay- ment during closings and reflect the purpose served by the expenditure.
+[See EB for the authority to close schools]employee is required to report to work.
+Nonexempt employees who are required to work during an emer- gency closing shall be paid at the rate of one and one-a -half times their regular rate of pay for all hours worked up to 40 hours per week.
+Overtime for time worked over 40 hours in a week shall be calculated and paid according to law.
+[See DEAB] The Superin- tendent or designee shall approve payments and ensure that accu- rate time records are kept of actual hours worked during emergen- cy closings.
+ANNUALIZED SALARY REQUIRED The District shall pay all salaried employees over 12 months, re- gardless of the number of months employed during the school year.
 A salaried employee shall receive his or her salary in equal monthly or bimonthly payments, beginning with the first pay period of the school year.

-EARLY SEPARATION

-If a salaried employee separates from service before the last day of instruction, the employee shall receive in his or her final paycheck the unpaid amount the employee has actually earned from the beginning of the 12-month pay period until the date of separation.
+EARLY SEPARATION If a salaried employee separates from service before the last day of instruction, the employee shall receive in his or her final paycheck the unpaid amount the employee has actually earned from the be- ginning of the 12-month pay period until the date of separation.
 For purposes of this policy, "separation from service" shall be as defined in IRS regulation 26 CFR 1.409A-1(h).
 A salaried employee who separates from service on or after the last day of instruction shall be paid as follows:

+last day of instruction shall be paid as follows: